eduairet/the-rust-programming-language-book-notes/notes/15-smart-pointers.md

         - For example, when you use the `*` operator on a string literal, the compiler automatically dereferences it to a `&str`
       - The mutable dereference operator `*` is also implemented by the `DerefMut` trait
     - `Drop`: allows you to customize the code that is run when an instance of the smart pointer goes out of scope
+      - This is useful for releasing resources like file handles or network connections
+      - The `drop` method is called automatically when the instance goes out of scope but it can also be called with the help of `std::mem::drop` when you need to release the resources earlier
+      - Trying to drop manually will result in a double free error

 ## Using Box<T> to Point to Data on the Heap